Equality Ride Houses

 Shift #3: Introducing Longer Term Engagement

-With your consultation, we will identify the schools, students, leaders, and locations of where this project will be active in the 2014-15 academic year.
 Participants in the Equality Ride work will all receive training, resources, partnership, and work retreats to prepare and implement their strategic plans on and off campus.
 Instead of working with a school for 3 or 5 days, we can now be present and active for months.
+The localized nature of the Equality Ride House lends itself to follow up and lasting activist relationships.
+To bolster that, we will provide seed grants, alumni support, and ongoing leadership development opportunities like travel stipends and conferences.